Topological classification of time-asymmetry in unitary quantum processes: Introduction

 \subsection{The Probability Transfer Problem}

 A continuous time quantum walk~\cite{mulken2011ctqw,PhysRevX.3.041007,childs2009universal,Perseguers2010} is a quantum operator $U(t)=e^{-itH}$ acting on a normalized vector---for quantum search the normalized all-ones vector and for transport, a state in the site-basis.
 The Hamiltonian $H$ is an adjacency matrix of a weighted bidirected graph: the Hermitian constraint being that $H=H^\dagger$.
-We call this graph the support of $H$, which we define more formerly later.
+We call this graph the support of $H$, which we define more formally later.

-Consequently, the quantum evolution of $U(t)$ induces a walk on a graph induced by $H$.
+The quantum evolution of $U(t)$ induces a walk on the graph determined by $H$.
 In the quantum walks literature, $H$ is typically considered as being symmetric, with real valued (and possibly even negative) edge weights: but it needn't be.
 More precisely, an edge $e$ connecting vertices $v$ and $w$ can have conjugate weights with respect to $H$ depending if it is viewed as an edge from $v\to w$ or vice versa.
 Unless explicitly stated, we will assume that the support of our Hamiltonian is connected and simple.
-However, as will become apparent, it is natural to include self-loops in the case when all of them have the same weight.
-This is the setting needed to recover the notion of chiral quantum walks.
-Immediately one then asks, ``when can such a process induce time- asymmetric evolutions?''
+Immediately one then asks, ``when can such a process induce time-asymmetric evolutions?''

 The question of which processes induce transition probabilities that are symmetric with respect to time must be made more precise: Consider a set $\mathcal{L}\subseteq\End(V)$, where $V$ is a complex Hilbert space with a chosen orthonormal basis $B$.
 We are given a function $P:B\times B\times\mathcal{L}\to\mathbb{R}_{\ge0}$.
 Equivalently, $\mathcal{L}\subseteq\Mat_{|B|\times|B|}(\C^{|B|})$, which is to say that $M\in\mathcal{L}$ is matrix from $\C^{|B|}$ to itself expressed in the preferred basis $B$.
 Often this function is written as $P_{s\to f}(M)$ where $s$ and $f$ are basis vectors of $V$ and $M\in\mathcal{L}$.
 The problem is then to classify those operators $M(t)$ such that $P_{s\to f}(M(t))-P_{f\to s}(M(t))=0$ for all basis vectors $f,s\in B$ and all times $t$.